Skip to Content

 Hostels are always a cheap option, even though in Australia even they are the most expensive of what you might be used to.
 A bed in the dorm costs between $20 and $30 and a private room will cost you at least $70.
 If you’re traveling with a family, take a look at YHA hostels, which are a bit more expensive but still cheaper than a hotel.

-House Sitting or Couchsurfing
+House-sitting or Couchsurfing

 Couchsurfing is always a great choice to stay with a local for free and oftentimes have your own personal guide free of cost.
 However, house sitting is also a great choice you should have in mind.
 If you’re interested in the latter option, you can check out some of the most popular house-sitting websites, such as Trusted Housesitters, Aussie Housesitters, Mind a Home, or House Carers.
 Alternatively, you can also swap your house with other holidaymakers from Australia and save big on your accommodation.